 Deception can negatively impact a participant’s feelings of trust in the specific study, or about research in general.
 In some instances, researchers may include a task or activity (e.g., comedic video) or series of questions to ameliorate any negative mood that may be experienced by a participant.

 Deceptions that involve creating false beliefs about oneself or one’s relationships or manipulating participants’ self-concepts are expected to create negative affect (e.g., anxiety due to lower self-confidence, upset, feelings of hopelessness or false beliefs during participation and potentially after participation).
 The impact of a deception that creates false beliefs about oneself may exceed minimal risk to participants if participants have a history of serious psychological distress.
 After participants are informed the feedback is false, there may be perseverance effects.
 Negative effects of the false feedback may continue for the participant (e.g., “I know they said the test results were faked, but it reminded me of other times when I’ve performed poorly...”).
 Special care is needed in debriefing after false feedback.

 Negative false feedback typically is not something participants encounter in their everyday lives.
-A study proposing negative false feedback may be reviewed by the full Research Ethics Committee, depending on the type of negative feedback and the participant population.
+A study proposing negative false feedback may be reviewed by the full Research Ethics Board, depending on the type of negative feedback and the participant population.

 There may be greater than minimal risk to participants when other forms of more than mild deception are used; for example, misleading participants about the tasks they will be asked to complete.

 Deception involving fictitious information which is impersonation or misrepresentation of the investigators is illegal and cannot be used.